bax082024/bax082024/README.md

 # <img src="images/meg.jpg" alt="meg" width="120" Height="140">

 Im Alex, new to coding and im currently a backend student at jobloop. my favorite language at the moment are C#, working with API`s, .NET, SQL etc, i am also curius about ML.NET.
+As a side hobby i do CAD designs and 3D printing

 [![Email Badge](https://img.shields.io/badge/Gmail-D14836?style=for-the-badge&logo=gmail&logoColor=white)](mailto:bax082024@gmail.com)